 Melton Mowbray Navigation & Oakham Canal

-Several other positive moves have occurred in the first year.
-The project’s Facebook page has almost 700 followers, and its mailing list over 100 people.
-Early in the summer it was featured on the BBC’s Escape to the Country, and local MP Alicia Kearns visited and stated her commitment to supporting the work.
-Several local companies also supported with free services, from digging new pathways to supplying hardcore and plant equipment.
-Some of the original canal furniture has started to come back into the project’s possession, including one of only two known surviving mileposts.
+Several other positive moves have occurred in the second year.
+The project’s Facebook page has more than 1,000 followers and its mailing list over 180 people.
+Local MP Alicia Kearns has continued her commitment to supporting the work.
+The walking routes have also appeared in a well-known local guide, Will’s Walks, which has attracted additional footfall.
+Several local companies have contributed support with free services, from digging new pathways to supplying hardcore, wood chippings and plant equipment.
+Recently, a new information board has been sited at the start of the canal paths.

 The coming year will see continued improvements in access and pathways, as well as a focus on biodiversity and environment.
 The project has regular engagement with local conservation groups, benefitting from the knowledge gained through surveys, and an annual ‘Bioblitz’ now takes place, identifying as many species of flora and fauna as possible, with rare finds among them.
 By the end of 2023, the project will have restored and improved access to all of the existing footpaths, so will be undertaking a review of their strategic objectives and whether it can extend the footpaths further along the route of the canal towards Melton, across what is now private land.